MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-examples.md

 az vm list --resource-group QueryDemo --query "[?storageProfile.osDisk.diskSizeGb >=``50``].{Name:name,  admin:osProfile.adminUsername, DiskSize:storageProfile.osDisk.diskSizeGb }" --output table
 ```

 Notice the extra escape characters (`` ` ``) surrounding the 50 in the command previous.
 The extra escape characters are present because Azure CLI commands are considered Command Prompt scripts.
 Take into consideration the built-in parsing of both PowerShell and of a Command Prompt.
 Azure CLI will only receive a symbol if it still exists after 2 rounds of parsing.
-For more information about other possible quoting issues, see [Quoting issues with PowerShell](https://github.com/Azure/azure-cli/blob/dev/doc/quoting-issues-with-powershell.md).
+For more information about other possible quoting issues in PowerShell, see [Considerations for running the Azure CLI in a PowerShell scripting language](../use-azure-cli-successfully-powershell.md).

 ### [Cmd](#tab/cmd)